pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 Now the full test suite passes, and we have exhaustively proven how effects are executed in this feature.
-If in the future we tweak the logic of the effect, like say have it emit 10 times instead of 5, then we will immediately get a test failure letting us know that we have not properly asserted on how the features evolves over time.
+If in the future we tweak the logic of the effect, like say have it emit 10 times instead of 5, then we will immediately get a test failure letting us know that we have not properly asserted on how the features evolve over time.

 However, there is something not ideal about how this feature is structured, and that is the fact that we are doing actual, uncontrolled time-based asynchrony in the effect: